era/elias.sh/markdown/posts/i-vibe-coded.md

 <img src="https://elias.sh/vibe/fera.webp" />

 After a few days of letting one agent code and another review, I had something working.
 I called it [boitata](https://github.com/cats-of-the-world/boitata).
 The name comes from Brazilian native folklore, a fire snake that protects the forest.
-Of course, at that point, my workflow was generating so much code that I stopped it.
+Of course, at that point, my workflow was generating so much code that I stopped reading the code.
 I decided to take a more "user approach".
 Every weekend I would spend some time testing the software and checking that it seemed to work as I expected.

 <img src="https://github.com/cats-of-the-world/boitata/raw/master/docs/src/screenshots/blueprint-graph.png" />